fresheneesz/bip-efficient-bitcoin-vaults/tapscriptWalletVault1.md

   # Push the change address onto the output stack for the changeIntermediateAddress_ output.
   <changeAddress1, 1, _, _> PUSHOUTPUTSTACK

-  # Ensure that the input is spent only to intermediateDestination or changeAddress1 with
+  # Ensure that the input is spent only to intermediateDestination or changeAddress1
+  <2, destinationIntermediateAddress_, changeAddress1, _, _, _, ...> CONSTRAINDESTINATION
-  # a maximum fee of 512 times the 300-block median fee-per-byte.
+  # Limit fee to 512 times the 300-block median fee-per-byte.
-  <2, destinationIntermediateAddress_, changeAddress1, 300 blocks, 512x> CONSTRAINDESTINATION
+  <300 blocks, 512x> LIMITFEECONTRIBUTION

   # Require a signature for 1 of the 2 keys.
   <publicKeyA1, _> CHECKSIG